intellij-rust/intellij-rust/README.md

 the [changelog](https://intellij-rust.github.io/thisweek/).

 If you want to jump straight in, open `Settings > Plugins > Marketplace` in your IDE, search for _Rust_ and install the plugin.
-To open a project, use **File | Open** and point to the directory containing `Cargo.toml`.
+To open an existing project, use **File | Open** and point to the directory containing `Cargo.toml`.
 For creating projects, use the **Rust** template.
 You can find more details in the [Quick Start Guide](https://intellij-rust.github.io/docs/quick-start.html).

 Unstable master branch builds can be downloaded from [TeamCity].